To satisfy AS2444: Selection of portable

-fire extinguishers, you may need to Find a fire extingisher by its Fire
+To satisfy AS2444: Selection of portable fire extinguishers, you may need to Find a fire extinguisher by its Fire Rating: Australian Fire extinguisher ratings explained

-Rating Important things to note when reading this table: Different types of fire risk require different types of extinguishers.
 The weight of an extinguisher does not necessarily describe its fire-fighting ability, ie different brands of 4.5kg DCP extinguishers vary in their ability to put out fires.
 When comparing prices and value for money look at the ABE rating, not just the weight.
 The ratings you see below are only for the extinguishers we sell.
 All our DCP extinguishers use high performance powder, so their rating will usually be higher than our competitor's brand for the same weight

-Class A Fire risks - Wood, Paper, Plastics,
+Class A Fire risks - Wood, Paper, Plastics, etc

 Class B Fire risks - Flammable Liquids